 Costs normally are split equally among all riders (the driver and passengers) in each car; most drivers follow the cost-sharing formula that’s published near the bottom of the event description.
 In instances where there’s a wide disparity in the number of people in each car, the trip leader at his/her discretion may share the expenses among all carpoolers.

 If an event has a designated carpool, can I still drive myself direct to the event venue?

 In many cases, yes.
-However, it’s up to the trip leader since carpools sometimes are needed because there is very limited parking at the venue.
+However, it’s up to the trip leader since carpools sometimes are needed for logistical reasons, such as limited parking at the venue.
 Check the event description for specific carpool guidance.

 What can’t I bring to an event?